Welcome

 The National Predictive Modeling Tool Initiative (NPMTI) is an unprecedented coordination between pathologists and researchers from 26 states that addresses pests and plant diseases before they devastate our nation’s crops and food supply.

-Pests and diseases affecting corn, cotton, pulse crops and wheat result in a loss of nearly $16 billion annually for America’s farmers.
+Pests and diseases affecting corn, cotton, pulse crops, soybeans, and wheat result in a loss of nearly $16 billion annually for America’s farmers.

 The NPMTI’s disease forecasting capabilities will mitigate the vulnerability of domestic crops by providing in-season risk assessment for pests, diseases and mycotoxins affecting U.S. crops by allowing producers to take timely preventative measures before widespread damage and yield losses occur.
 These forecasting capabilities are provided at no cost to famers.